 That’s probably the easiest part of this.
 Think of a title that helps remind you what you’re specifically looking for.
-For example, I will be using a board I’m creating to help me be able to focus on what colors I want to use on future projects.
+For example, I will be using a board I’m creating to help me be able to focus on what colors I want to use on future illustrations.
 This board would be created to help me learn what colors I lean towards, so I’ll call it “A World of Color.”

 Search The Internet (Or Pinterest)

 More than likely, you are not the only person who needs help with whatever your project is.
-Start looking with keywords in Pinterest search bar, or just your favorite search engine, to see if anyone has made a similar thing to what you need.
+Start looking with keywords in Pinterest’s search bar, or just your favorite search engine, to see if anyone has made a similar thing to what you need.
 You might even get lucky and find the project to be on a how-to site, or maybe a DIY blogger created a similar project.
 Save the website’s address with a picture of what inspires you from there on your Pinterest board.
 Maybe you’ll find tips on how to create it that you find helpful.
 Add that to your board as well.

 For my example board, I’m looking for color palettes and pictures that the coloring calls out to me.
 These will be color combinations that make me smile, or feel good as soon as I see them.
 As soon as I see one that fits those requirements, I’ll pin it to this board.

 Now that you found everything you can that helps you get a better idea on what you want your project to look like, start organizing your board.
 As far as I know you can’t move the pins around, but you can decide if a pin will actually help you, or make you lose focus.
 Clean up your board till you can see what you’re wanting to work on.

 The board I created that’s being used for this example is one to help me better understand what color palettes I lean towards, and which ones I would like to focus on as I develop into a freelance illustrator.
 I plan to use this board to help me pick colors for my personal projects and portfolio pieces.
 So after pinning all of my favorites, I went through and took away any that were really repetitive.